 In just three seasons since his return to Beaumont, Kueck's offenses have produced 11 All-Southland performers, including an SLC Freshman and Newcomer of the Year.

-During his first tenure in Beaumont, the Lamar passing game put up the most prolific numbers in school history.
+During his first tenure in Beaumont, the Lamar passing game also posted school records, recording the previous benchmark for single-season passing yards.
 Kueck helped guide quarterback John Evans to school records for single-season and career passing yards.
-Evans also set the school record for career touchdown passes with Kueck directing Lamar's offense.
+Evans also set the school record for career touchdown passes.

-As a senior that year, Byron Leftwich threw for 4,268 yards and 30 touchdowns with Kueck guiding the offense.
-The following year, junior Stan Hill set a school record by completing 69.6 percent of his pass attempts.
+As a senior that year, Bryon Leftwich threw for 4,268 yards and 30 touchdowns with Kueck guiding the offense.
+The following season, junior Stan Hill set a school record by completing 69.6 percent of his pass attempts.

-Prior to returning to Marshall, Kueck spent two years as the offensive coordinator at SMU and three in the same position at Southern Mississippi.
+Prior to his return to Marshall, Kueck spent two years as the offensive coordinator at SMU and three in the same position at Southern Mississippi.

 While in Hattiesburg, Kueck helped the Golden Eagles to a pair of Conference USA titles and three bowl appearances.
 Kueck helped quarterback Lee Roberts break Brett Favre's USM records for passing yards and touchdowns in a season.

 Kueck, whose first job in college football was as the offensive line coach at Southwest Oklahoma, also served as the offensive coordinator at Mississippi in 1994.
 He also has stops at Pacific, Texas Tech, Sam Houston State and Rice.

 Kueck earned a bachelor's degree in education from Stephen F. Austin in 1975 and a master's degree a year later.
 He was a three-year letterwinner for the Lumberjacks on the offensive line, and was an honorable mention selection in both 1973 and 1974 in the Lone Star Conference.
 Kueck, and his wife Rhonda, have two daughters, Megan and Cara.